guoguo12/course-search/README.md

 course-search
 =============

-Chrome extension for browsing the UC Berkeley course catalog
+**Berkeley Course Search** is a Chrome extension for browsing the UC Berkeley course catalog.
+Install the latest version at the [Chrome Web Store](https://chrome.google.com/webstore/detail/berkeley-course-search/ppifbfeldmmfgeobebpkgllmapipmabd).